Sommlid/sommlid/content/_index.md

 ## Sommlid (he/him)

 Hi!
-I am Sommlid.
-By day I am an engineering student in the city of Boston, Massachusetts.
-In my free time my hobbies include listening to electronic music, data hoarding, bicycling, and generally learning new skills, hence the creation of this website.
-Welcome to my personal homepage; I hope you enjoy your stay!
+I am Sommlid and I am an electronic music enthusiast from Manhattan, New York.
+This blog is my creative outlet.

+Content on this blog will include:
+- Album/EP reviews
+- Discussion about the electronic music scene
+- Music archivism and hoarding
+- Other topics I haven't decided on yet :)

 You can find a more comprehensive bio [here](https://sommlid.rocks/about/).